steveshogren/blog-source/source/_posts/2014-12-02-software-is-too-hard.markdown

 follow all the trends, and read all the blogs.
 Don't lump me in with the slackers, the architecture astronauts, the language enthusiasts!"

-I promise you I can find a pile of developers who will hate your code.
+I promise you I can find other equally good developers who will hate your code.

 As an industry, we all muddle along, and most of the time, we can produce more value than we consume.
 I personally know I have been